 - bod benefit of doubt

 - ft follow through

-- the symbol $\sqrt{}$ will be used for correct ft
+- the symbol $\sqrt{\text{ will be used for correct ft}}$

 - cao correct answer only

 - cso correct solution only.
 There must be no errors in this part of the question to obtain this mark

 - isw ignore subsequent working

 - awrt answers which round to

 - SC: special case

-- o.e. or equivalent (and appropriate)
+- oe or equivalent (and appropriate)

-- d or dep dependent
+- dep dependent

 - indep independent

 - dp decimal places

 - sf significant figures

-- The answer is printed on the paper or ag- answer given
+- The answer is printed on the paper

+- The second mark is dependent on gaining the first mark

+- 4. For misreading which does not alter the character of a question or materially simplify it, deduct two from any A or B marks gained, in that part of the question affected.

+- 5. Where a candidate has made multiple responses and indicates which response they wish to submit, examiners should mark this response.

+If there are several attempts at a question which have not been crossed out, examiners should mark the final answer which is the answer that is the most complete.

+- 6. Ignore wrong working or incorrect statements following a correct answer.